unimpeded: A Public Grid of Nested Sampling Chains for Cosmological Model Comparison and Tension Analysis: Results

 A multi-metric analysis allows a deeper physical interpretation of the tensions.
-The Hubble tension (SH0ES vs CMB comparisons) is characterised by high $\sigma$, negative $\log I$ and $\log S$, but a low Bayesian dimensionality (e.g., $d_G = 1.36$ for SH0ES vs Planck in $\Lambda$CDM, see~\Cref{fig:tension_d_G}).
+The Hubble tension (SH0ES vs CMB comparisons) is characterised by high $\sigma$, high positive $Q$ and negative $\log S$, but a low Bayesian dimensionality (e.g., $d_G = 1.62{\scriptstyle\pm0.54}$ for SH0ES vs Planck in $\Lambda$CDM, see~\Cref{fig:tension_d_G}).
 This confirms that the conflict is sharp but concentrated in a very small number of parameter dimensions, principally $H_0$.
 In stark contrast, the $S_8$ tension (DES vs CMB comparisons) appears as a more systemic disagreement.
-For DES vs Planck in $\Lambda$CDM, not only are $\sigma$, $\log I$ and $\log S$ all indicative of tension, but the dimensionality is very high ($d_G = 6.62$).
-This indicates that the datasets disagree across a wide range of parameter directions, representing a more fundamental inconsistency within the $\Lambda$CDM framework.
-The fact that this high-dimensional tension is largely resolved in extended models reinforces the interpretation that it may be a signature of new physics.
+For DES vs Planck in $\Lambda$CDM, not only are $\sigma$ and $\log S$ both indicative of tension, but the dimensionality is very high ($d_G = 4.87{\scriptstyle\pm0.79}$).
+This indicates that the datasets disagree across a wide range of parameter dimensions, representing a more fundamental inconsistency within the $\Lambda$CDM framework.
+The fact that this high-dimensional tension is partially resolved in certain extended models reinforces the interpretation that it may be a signature of new physics.

 In summary, this comprehensive five-statistic analysis provides a detailed and robust characterisation of the consistency landscape.
 We find that relying on a single metric like the $p$-value can be misleading.
 The combined view confirms that the DES vs CMB and SH0ES vs CMB tensions are the most significant statistical conflicts in the data, but their natures are profoundly different.
-The $S_8$ tension is a high-dimensional problem that is effectively resolved by allowing for new physical degrees of freedom, whereas the Hubble tension is a sharp, low-dimensional conflict that persists across models and is only flagged as a severe issue by prior-independent metrics like Suspiciousness.
+The $S_8$ tension is a high-dimensional problem that is partially resolved in certain model extensions, whereas the Hubble tension is a sharp, low-dimensional conflict that persists across models and is only flagged as a severe issue by prior-independent metrics like Suspiciousness.
 This nuanced understanding, gained by synthesising information from multiple complementary statistics, is crucial for guiding future model building and determining which dataset combinations can be reliably used for joint cosmological analyses.
 Caution should be exercised when combining datasets in tension.
-Conversely, pairs at the bottom of the rankings, such as BICEP vs Pantheon, show excellent agreement across all five metrics ($\sigma \approx 0$, $\log R > 0$) and can be combined with confidence.
+Conversely, pairs at the bottom of the rankings, such as BICEP vs Pantheon, show excellent agreement across all five metrics ($\sigma \approx 0$, $\log R \approx 0$) and can be combined with confidence.

 Our findings are consistent with the curvature tension analysis of~\cite{Handley2021PRD}, which reported similar moderate tensions between Planck 2018 and CMB lensing ($\sigma = 2.49 \pm 0.07$) and between Planck 2018 and BAO ($\sigma = 3.03 \pm 0.06$) in the context of curved $\Omega_K\Lambda$CDM cosmologies.
 However, our model comparison results show lower Bayes factors (1.85 log units for $\Omega_k\Lambda$CDM vs $\Lambda$CDM compared to 4 log units in that work), which can be attributed to the deliberately wider priors adopted in our analysis using the Cobaya defaults.
 These wider priors provide greater flexibility for importance reweighting if tighter priors are desired in future analyses.
 Whilst that work focused specifically on the curvature parameter $\Omega_K$, our systematic analysis across eight model extensions and 31 dataset pairs provides a broader view of the tension landscape, demonstrating that the methodology is robust and the tensions persist across multiple cosmological frameworks.